Two balls

 - The cylindrical container

 The cylindrical container has a base area of 300 cm³ and a height of 10 cm.
 It is 90% filled with water.
 We gradually insert metal balls into the water, each with a volume of 20 cm³.
-After inserting how many balls for the first time does water flow over t
+After inserting, how many balls does water flow over the edge of the con

 - Cylindrical container